marinaserranomontes/screensharing-annotation-acc-pack-1/android/README.md

 ### Adding the Screensharing library

-Use one of the following options to install the OpenTok Screensharing with Annotations Sample library, which includes the annotations dependencies:
+Use one of the following options to install the OpenTok Screensharing library, which includes the Annotations dependency:

   - [Using the repository](#using-the-repository)
   - [Using Maven](#using-maven)